ayatokura/ai-openscale/cloud-faststart.md

     ![Binary](images/binary.png)

-1. The location information for the sample data is pre-populated on the following screen.
+1. If you ran the auto setup, the location information for the sample data is pre-populated on the following screen.
 Select **Next** to continue.

     ![Specify Db2 location of training data page](images/gs-config-train-db2-monitor.png)